A startup with a big idea!

-The Foundation Headquarters’ Office in Milan is managed by the Director of Operations, Carlo Bitetto.
+The Foundation Headquarters’ Office in Milan is managed by the Director of Operations, Fabrizio Bitetto.
 An external group of advisors from industry, the public sector and academia (High Level Council) is providing outside guidance to the initiative.
 The High Level Council is chaired by Prof. Maurits van Rooijen, CEO and Rector of the London School of Business and Finance.

 The garagErasmus association “Promoter Founders” established the garagErasmus Foundation in 2013, so as to be professionally equipped to fulfil its mission.

 The Foundation involves 4 types of members (“Founder Participants”):